saramcel/Group5_Final_Project/README.md

 ![Split data into training and Testing Set](/Images/Split_data_Tg_Tt.PNG)

 ### Model Choice (including limitations and benefits)

-As previously mentioned the team decided on using a supervised machine learning model.
-Preliminary analysis suggests the team could apply the SMOTEENN model to conduct the supervised machine learning on the heart disease dataset.
+As previously mentioned the team decided toapply the attributes of a supervised machine learning model.
+Preliminary analysis suggests the team could apply the SMOTEENN model to conduct analysis on the heart disease dataset.
 The courseware covering the SMOTEENN technique supports the team's assessment to avoid the traps of oversampling the data and apply the benefits of both oversampling and undersampling as discussed in Module 17 of the course.
 For example, within the first run of the machine-learning model, the code returned zero output after waiting approximately 45 minutes.
 The image below provides the SMOTEENN coding

 ![SMOTEENN code](/Images/SMOTEENN_code.PNG)